 If you’re not using Wi-Fi or Bluetooth, disable those wireless connections — especially in crowded places.
 Keeping Wi-Fi active could allow a hacker access to information regarding networks you’ve connected to previously, then set up a fake version with the same name.

-This one is less likely but with the right equipment, someone could spoof GPS signals to your phone and use fake maps, sending you wherever they choose.
+This one is less likely to happen, but with the right equipment someone could spoof GPS signals to your phone and use fake maps, sending you wherever they choose.
 Now of course, you wouldn’t be fooled in familiar territory – but in a city you don’t know very well, it could present a real problem.

 5. Watch where you leave data behind

 Back to the scenario.
 You made it through the airport after following the steps above and now you’re heading out to your rental car.
 You get in and find that it has a full-fledged infotainment system that’s asking you to connect your phone.
 No harm there, right?
 Not if you remember to check things out before returning the car.

 The moment you plug your cable into the USB port or connect via Bluetooth, the vehicle has access to info stored on your phone.
 It wants to sync with your phone so it’ll continue to recognize and connect any time you return to the car.